GUNACHAND-09/COIT20252---Business-Process-Management/README.md

 I choose this artefact because it illustrates that numbers are not enough to analyse process.
 The process activity could happen rarely but is a major risk control issue.
 I learned in the article that analysts need to apply event data with their understanding of the behaviour of the organisation rules and processes.
-This is evidence of my understanding as it does not just report data about the process but re
+This is evidence of my understanding as it does not just report data about the process but requires interpretation when organisation needs to find out why data is not compliant.

 ### Artefact 4 - Explaining Process Dynamics: A Process Mining Context Taxonomy